Hirtshals: Culture

-It is the home of one of the largest aquariums in Europe, the Nordsøen Oceanarium.
+Hirtshals is also the home of one of the largest aquariums in Europe, the Nordsøen Oceanarium.
 This was built in 1984 as Nordsømuseet, The North Sea Museum, and got its present name after it was extended in 1998 to include a fish tank containing 4.5 million litres of water, making it the largest in northern Europe.
 The Oceanarium has 70 different species in its collection.
 A fire in December 2003 destroyed the new extension, but it was rebuilt and reopened on 22 July 2005.

 The 2014 Danish film The Sunfish is set in Hirtshals.